 Examples

-- Knowing that he owes Cathy $500, Dave gives his watch with an equivalent value to his niece (free of charge), rather than selling it and paying his debt to Cathy.
+- Knowing that he owes Cathy $500, Dave gives his watch with a reasonably equivalent value to his niece (free of charge), rather than selling it and paying his debt to Cathy.

 - Although Andres could sell his car with a high valuation and use the profits to pay down his credit card debt, he gives it to a family member as a gift and claims insolvency.